 United Internet expects an increase in sales of approx. 15% and strong growth in earnings in 2012.
 The company intends to use this growth in earnings for heavy investment in new business fields.
-United Internet's investments will focus mainly on its market entry in Italy, a year-long international marketing campaign for the 1&1 Do-It-Yourself Homepage in 7 European nations and the USA, and the development and launch of De-Mail applications.
+United Internet's investments will focus mainly on its market entry in Italy, a year-long international marketing campaign for the 1&1 MyWebsite in 7 European nations and the USA, and the development and launch of De-Mail applications.
 The size of the investment will be based on market and customer developments in the respective target countries.
-Depending on the amount of the actual investments made, United Internet expects EBIT-effective start-up losses of € 86 - € 124 million in its new business fields (prior year: € 61.1 million).
-In addition to growth of approx. 900,000 customer contracts in its established business fields, the company believes that these investments will enable it to gain an additional 200,000 - 300,000 customer contracts for its 1&1 Do-It-Yourself Homepage.
-Depending on the actually incurred start-up losses in new business fields, consolidated EBIT in 2012 is expected to reach € 243 - € 281 million (prior year without Versatel effect: € 253.0 million).
-This corresponds to an EPS result of € 0.80 - € 0.90.
+Depending on the amount of the actual investments made, United Internet expects EBIT-effective start-up losses of \in 86 - \in 124 million in its new business fields (prior year: \in 61.1 million).
+In addition to growth of approx. 900,000 customer contracts in its established business fields, the company believes that these investments will enable it to gain an additional 200,000 - 300,000 customer contracts for its 1&1 MyWebsite.
+Depending on the actually incurred start-up losses in new business fields, consolidated EBIT in 2012 is expected to reach \in 243 - \in 281 million (prior year without Versatel effect: \in 253.0 million).
+This corresponds to an EPS result of \in 0.80 - \in 0.90.

 Based on strong customer growth in 2012, United Internet anticipates a significant improvement in earnings in 2013 - both in its established and in its new business fields.
-EPS is expected to then lie between \in 1.00 and \in 1.10.
+EPS is expected to then lie between \notin 1.00 and \notin 1.10.